researchAnonymous/SpiroMask/README.md

 This repository contains codes to reproduce the figures and results.
 The folders are divided into *Forced Breathing* and *Tidal Breathing* The description of each file is mentioned below.

 **Forced Breathing**
-- ``generate-features.ipynb``: Use this file to generate acoustic features of forced breathing.
+- ``script-1-generate-dataframe-envelope-and-its-features.ipynb``: Use this file to generate acoustic features of forced breathing.
 The generated data will be stored as a dictionary in a pickle file.
-- ``generate-dataframe-envelope-and-its-features.ipynb``: This file generates the flow-volume (FV) curve for each forced breathing audio file.
+- ``script-2-generate-features.ipynb``: This file generates the flow-volume (FV) curve for each forced breathing audio file.
 Thereafter, statistical and temporal features are generated for each of the FV curve.
 The generated data will be stored as a dictionary in a pickle file.
-- ``generate-dataframe-envelope-and-its-features.ipynb``: This file generates the flow-volume (FV) curve for each forced breathing audio file.
-Thereafter, statistical and temporal features are generated for each of the FV curve.
-The generated data will be stored as a dictionary in a pickle file.
-- ``run-ml-algorithms.ipynb``: This notebook depends on the generated pickle file from the above notebooks.
+- ``script-3-[parameter-name]-estimation-old.ipynb``: This notebook depends on the generated pickle file from the above notebooks.
 Generated the final result as well as *Figure 9*, *Figure 10*, *Figure 11*, *Figure 12* of the paper.

 **Tidal Breathing**
 - ``spiroMask-nn-classifier.ipynb``: Classifies between 'Tidal Breathing', 'Noise' and 'Speech'.